Summer Camp: Finding the Right Sleep-Away Camp for Your Child

 - Whether campers choose their own activities or follow a set schedule

 - How often the camp and campers communicate with parents

 "You need to decide your own level of comfort with these things," Coleman says.
 You can also ask the director for references, and speak to parents about their own experiences.

 Picking a sleep-away camp can be like choosing a college.
-Many parents will go on camp tours the summer before sending their children.
-In person camp visits allow you to really see the camps in action.
-While dvds and brochures can be helpful, if you are able to spend a few hours walking around, talking to campers and counselors, and checking out some activities, you can get a feel for the energy and sense if it's a good fit for your child.
+Many families will go on camp tours the summer before sending their children.
+In-person camp visits allow you to really see the camps in action.
+While DVDs and brochures can be helpful, if you're able to spend a few hours walking around, talking to campers and counselors and checking out some activities, you can get a feel for the energy and sense if it's a good fit for your child.

 Some camps offer prospective camper weekends, which let kids experience what it would be like to attend for the summer.
-Goodman, the New York mom who sent her kids to Camp Eisner, first sent them for a try-out over Columbus Day weekend.
+Goodman first sent her children for a try-out over Columbus Day weekend.
 "They loved it, and it made them very excited for the upcoming summer," she says.

 Laurel Barrie, co-owner of Camp Connection, another camp consultancy agency, recommends including your child in the decision making process.
 "We advise parents to narrow down the choices to two or three options, and then let the child choose the one they want to go to," says Barrie.
 "Letting your child help make the decision contributes to their excitement, and can ease any anxiety they may have about going away from home."

 Still, some nervousness is normal.
-Roberts recommends asking whether there are any "pre-reunion" get-togethers before camp starts.
+Roberts recommends asking whether there are any "pre-reunion" get-togethers before camp starts, so kids can get to know each other.
 "If not, ask the director for names of bunkmates who live nearby and arrange a meeting," she says.